raspberrypilearning/scary-spot-the-difference/en/step_7.md

-## Adding some sound
+## Add some sound

-Now it's time to add the scream, to make the game a little scarier.
-In Python, just like you did with the images, the sound needs to be loaded first.
-You want to do this **before** the second image is displayed.
+Now it's time to add the scream to make the game a little scarier.
+In Python, just like the images, the sound needs to be loaded first before it can be used.
+Load the sound **before** the second image is displayed.

 --- task ---
-You can load the sound file and call it `scream` like this.
+Lad the sound file as a variable called `scream` like this:

 --- code ---
 ---